Butterscotch Crunch Cake

-It’s made with tender brown sugar cake layers, crunchy brown sugar toffee bits, fluffy butterscotch Swiss meringue frosting, and generous butterscotch drizzles!
-And of course, each and every component is made with Domino® Dark Brown and Light Brown Sugars.
+This delicious butterscotch crunch cake is made with tender brown sugar cake layers, crunchy brown sugar toffee bits, fluffy butterscotch Swiss meringue frosting, and generous butterscotch drizzles!

 It’s the contrast of textures and flavors that truly makes this cake!
 Each bite is soft yet crunchy, sweet and a little salty, and full of toasted and caramelized deliciousness.